Shalalth: First Nations

-The word Shalalth (pronounced Sha-LATH and spelled Tsal’álh in St'at'imcets, the Lillooet language) means simply "lake" or, particularly, the lake, meaning Seton Lake.
+The word Shalalth (pronounced Sha-LATH and spelled Tsalʼálh in Stʼatʼimcets, the Lillooet language) means simply "lake" or, particularly, the lake, meaning Seton Lake.
 Indigenous peoples form the majority of the population in the valley and in the Shalalth environs, which is one of the main communities of the Seton Lake First Nation Band of the St'at'imc (Lillooet) Nation.
 A First Nations school, small timber mill, and various small businesses operate.

 In 1990s, the Seton Lake First Nation built a new residential subdivision named Ohin, further east than the traditional Shalalth rancherie area (beginning at the base of the Mission Mountain Road to a few coves east).
 The name Ohin, pronounced OO(kh)win meaning "frostbite", is a reminder of the bitter cold of the Seton valley in winter.
 The roads peters out east of Ohin.
 A private recreational property before the first point, and two isolated reserves on debris fans farther along, are only accessible by water or rail.